 Another budget option that I included in the map, closer to the airport, is called Hotel Energy.
 It’s a large but basic hotel.
 I compare it to the Ibis brand elsewhere in Europe.

-24 hours in Prague goes by fast, but don’t forget to take in the sunset and try some of the delicious street food you’ll find along the way.
+You’ll find that 24 hours in Prague goes by fast. but don’t forget to take in the sunset and try some of the delicious street food you’ll find along the way.
 If you’re heading there for longer, check out this 4-day itinerary.
-Also, if you’re going elsewhere in the Czech Republic, see these sites in the Olomouc region.
+There are several awesome day trips from the area, including the Olomouc region.

 Till next time, safe travels!